Todd-Werelius/Node-Windows-x64-Bleeding-Edge/README.md

 Node x64 for Windows, built from the source nightly see commit change log for current version and status
 =======

-Nightly build for Windows Node x64 Bleeding Edge Binary, this is just the exe for those that don't have the VSTudio tools to build it
+This is mostly just for our dev unit, feel free to grab it but this is guaranteed to be unstable...

 You can download pre-built stable binaries for various operating systems from